nchain-innovation/chain-gang/docs/PythonClasses.md

 Tx represents a bitcoin transaction.

-Script has the following properties:
+Tx has the following properties:
 * `version` - unsigned integer
 * `tx_ins` - array of `TxIn` classes,
 * `tx_outs` - array of `TxOut` classes
 * `locktime` - unsigned integer

-Script has the following methods:
+Tx has the following methods:

 * `__init__(version: int, tx_ins: [TxIn], tx_outs: [TxOut], locktime: int=0) -> Tx` - Constructor that takes the fields
 * `id(self) -> str` - Return human-readable hexadecimal of the transaction hash
 * `hash(self) -> bytes` - Return transaction hash as bytes
 * `is_coinbase(self) -> bool` - Returns true if it is a coinbase transaction
 * `serialize(self) -> bytes` - Returns Tx as bytes
+* `copy(self) -> Tx` - Returns a copy of the Tx

-Script has the following class methods:
+Tx has the following class methods:

 * `Tx.parse(in_bytes: bytes) -> Tx`  - Parse bytes to produce Tx